GDX-X/PFS-BatchKit-Manager/README.md

   <summary> <h7> <b> How to install PS2 Games </b> </h7> </summary>
    <p>

-NOTE Before installing your games, it is strongly recommended to create the `+OPL` partition
+NOTE: Before installing your games, it is strongly recommended to create the `+OPL` partition

-Copy your `.BIN/CUE` in CD Folder
+Support Compressed format Zip, 7z, ZSO

-Copy your `.ISO` in DVD Folder
+You don't need to convert your BIN/CUE to iso, they will be automatically converted when transferring.

-Copy your `.ZSO` to the DVD folder
+Copy your `.ISO`, `.BIN/CUE`, `.ZSO`, `Zip`, `7z` in DVD Folder

 In PFS BatchKit Manager Choose `Transfer PS2 Games`

   ------